KingOfMath/CS4160-BlockChain-Syscoin/README.md

 CheckSyscoinInputs
 check args.m_duplicate flag

+This part re-runs the script checks using consensus flags, and tries to cache the result in the scriptecache.

 ### 4)Finalize Check
-This final check removes conflicting transactions from the mempool, deletes duplicate inputs from an asset allocation transaction, stores transaction in memory and trims mempool.
+This final check tries to add the transaction to the mempool.
+It removes conflicting transactions from the mempool first, then deletes duplicate inputs from an asset allocation transaction, stores transaction in memory and trims mempool.
+This function returns true if the transaction is in the mempool after any size limiting is performed.

 ### 5)Accept Transaction in MemPool
 This part mainly decides when we accept a transaction.